 Create a Safe, Comfortable Space

 Designate a specific area in your home as your dog’s “safe space” where they can feel secure when you’re away.
 This could be a crate, a separate room, or a designated corner in a shared space.
-Make this area comfortable and inviting with their favorite toys, bed, and blankets.
+Make this area comfortable and inviting with their favorite toys, beds, and blankets.

 Establish a Routine